Shabir-Ahmad-tech/python-practice/README.md

 ## Goals
 - Build confidence with Python fundamentals
-- Practice writing clean and simple code
+- Practice writing clean and readable code
 - Track my progress over time

+Feel free to explore the code — it’s just me learning, experimenting, and improving one step at a time.

 ---
-Feel free to explore the code — it’s just me learning and experimenting.

 ## Author
-** Shabir Ahmad **
+**Shabir Ahmad**